 - Waiting period of 30 days

 - Level premiums

 *While premiums are based on real quotes, they are examples only and may not reflect actual premiums available.
 Please speak to one of our advisers to get more accurate quotes.

-Which policy to take out is an individual decision and tt may come down to affordability.
+Which policy to take out is an individual decision and for many people it comes down to affordability.
 Don’t forget, if you want a policy with more benefits but are budget conscious, there are a number of things you can do to make the policy more affordable such as removing CPI increases, reducing your level of cover or changing your premium style.